Tabcol/quest-submission/README.md

   // Tell me whether or not this function will log the name.
   // name: 'Jacob'

-  // It will not, Jacob is not cool enough according to programmer:( pub fun numberOne(name: String) {
+  // It will, Jacob is 5 characters pub fun numberOne(name: String) {
     pre {
       name.length == 5: "This name is not cool enough."